lintal/mac-setup/README.md

 ## Git

-I use my PGP key on my Yubikey to sign all my git commits, and I want this configured by default.
+I use my PGP key on my Yubikey(s) to sign all my git commits, and I want this configured by default.
 To do this:

 Some basic setup to start: